Xiujia-Yang/Resource/README.md

 `python PosMutationAlleleCount.py -i allele.txt -d outdir -r IGHV.reference.fasta`

-The script, `PosMutationAlleleCount.py`, implements count the positional mutation rate likes the script `PosMutationAlleleCountMotifVersion.py`, but the output of this files could be used to count the detailed mutation rate per position per allele such as: `z.IGHV1-18.01.pos.mut.txt`, and the input files are same with the script `PosMutationAlleleCountMotifVersion.py`.
+The script, `PosMutationAlleleCount.py`, implements positional mutation frequency calculation, which likes the script `PosMutationAlleleCountMotifVersion.py`, but the output files could be used to count the detailed mutation frequency per position per allele, (i. e. `z.IGHV1-18.01.pos.mut.txt`), and the input files are same as the script `PosMutationAlleleCountMotifVersion.py`.

-`python CountMutationRateArray.py -r IGHV.reference.fasta`
+`python CountMutationFreqArray.py -r IGHV.reference.fasta`

-The script, `CountMutationRateArray.py`, implements count the matrix for positional mutation.
-The input files based on the output from script `PosMutationAlleleCount.py` and the `IGHV.reference.fasta` means the file which record the sequences and region length for functional alleles.
-The name of output file is `Fig.5c_d.profile.mut.rate.txt` and the file looks like:
+The script, `CountMutationFreqArray.py`, implements the generation of positional mutation matrix.
+The input files are based on the outputs of script `PosMutationAlleleCount.py` and the `IGHV.reference.fasta` described above.
+The output file, `Fig.5c_d.profile.mut.freq.txt`, looks like:

 ```
 Germline_id	Family	Clone_number	FR1	FR1	FR1	FR1 ...